THE JOURNEY SO FAR...

 In late 2023, the online magazine Bold Journey published a profile piece about Monuscape Mystique, in which Sal shared insight about the painting’s process and concepts.
 [11]

-Launched in 2021 on Instagram Live, Smondays With Sal is a monthly series hosted by Sal Cosenza, featuring special guest interviews, discussions on wide-ranging creative topics, and trivia about select Arizona landmarks.
+Launched in 2021 on Instagram Live, Smondays With Sal was a monthly series hosted by Sal Cosenza, featuring special guest interviews, discussions on wide-ranging creative topics, and trivia about select Arizona landmarks.

 In a 2021 interview with Shoutout Arizona, Cosenza credits his "enjoyment in meeting new people and learning their story" as a catalyst for this series, citing that "the more open-minded you are to things, the better."
 [7]